elvismello/snapshotJoinerMk2/README.md

 ## Rotation angles, relative position and velocity

-This program applies rotation to the second snapshot considering around its original x, y and z axis.
+This program applies a rotation to the second snapshot considering angles around its original x, y and z axis.
 After this rotation, the given relative position and velocity is summed to all position and velocity vectors of the second snapshot.